craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 |

-We'll now edit the controller to log lifecycle events by adding
+We'll now edit the controller to log lifecycle events by adding the following in the ``controller.groovy`` file:

 .. raw:: html